upgini

 X = train_df.drop(columns="churn_flag")

-We do dataset verification and cleaning under the hood, but still there are some requirements to follow: 1. pandas.DataFrame, pandas.Series or numpy.ndarray representation; 2. correct label column types: boolean/integers/strings for binary and multiclass labels, floats for regression; 3. at least one column selected as a search key; 4. min size after deduplication by search key column and NaNs removal: 100 records |
+We perform dataset verification and cleaning under the hood, but still there are some requirements to follow: 1. pandas.DataFrame, pandas.Series or numpy.ndarray representation; 2. correct label column types: boolean/integers/strings for binary and multiclass labels, floats for regression; 3. at least one column selected as a search key; 4. min size after deduplication by search-key columns and removal of NaNs: 100 records |

-Search keys columns will be used to match records from all potential external data sources / features.
+Search keys columns will be used to match records from all potential external data sources/features.

 from upgini.features_enricher import FeaturesEnricher